 On to Abbeyleix where it became cold with a few showers followed by Ballinakill and the lumpy bits leading into Castlecomer and the first control of the day at the 800 km mark.
 As planned I was kind to myself and stopped at the Lime Tree bistro for lunch.
 I took a table by the window and ordered from the 3-course menu.
 The Spar was visible across the street and I was glad to take a break from sitting on the ground, sipping tepid, flavorless coffee.
 Sometime later the climb out of the town was sharp but manageable leading on to Borris, where I had to stop with stomach cramps.
 I don't recall much of the section after except that the waves of hills towards Enniscorthy were hard going.
 Turning off into Ballymurphy (I think it was anyway ) and right ahead a wall of tarmac loomed ominously.
 A few turns of the pedals while the Garmin's gradient crept up towards the mid teens and I thought no, I won't make it, and clipped out to start walking.
 When riding fixed, it's important to correctly evaluate a hill, to gauge if you can make it up.
 If it turns out you can't, you risk not being able to clip out when the pedals can no longer be turned, and you'll be doing well to stay upright.
 Pretty hairy if a car comes bombing along.
 On the way I passed by a woman walking down the opposite side.
 I half expected her to shout across ' get back on that bike and get up that hill young man, this isn't a holiday camp '.
 Instead she looked over with a sort of vague interest and carried on.
 A few moments later I was at the top, back on the road and putting the embarrassment of wheeling the bike up a hill firmly behind me.
 Not that anyone noticed, mind you.

 Coming into Enniscorthy, I stopped at a Maxol garage for a protein bar and Muller rice. and sat outside by the blocks of turf to get ready for the last 150 km.
 The night closed in and with it, dark clouds and a gusty wind.
 I pulled out the arm and leg warmers and zipped up the windbreaker.
 There would be a headwind on the way back, but at this point rain and cold would be hard to take.
 I stood there for a while blankly staring out at a forecourt full of shouty teenagers in cars, revving and beeping at each other and felt slightly nauseous.
-It was hard to keep a point of reference and to stay focused and I briefly wondered what the hell I was doing.
+It was hard to keep a point of reference and stay focused , and I briefly wondered what the hell I was doing.
 I thought of work on Tuesday.
 What would I say I was doing over the weekend?
-Some of my colleagues arrive in after an 8 km commute like they have just trekked across the Arctic.
-Hmm, I would say nothing at the water-cooler.
+Some of my colleagues would arrive in after an 8 km commute, like they had just trekked across the Arctic.
+Hmm......
+I would say nothing by the water-cooler.
 After refueling and re-hydrating I felt better, and saddled up to roll out towards Bunclody.
-The rain soon stopped, the wind died down and as the traffic eased off.
-I developed a steady pace and pressed on purposefully into the enveloping darkness.
+The rain soon stopped, the wind died down and as the traffic eased off I developed a steady pace pressing on with greater purpose into the enveloping darkness.

-I sat at the kitchen table in the upstairs control area, shaking a few hands, trying to answer a few questions, to which the words came out as monosyllabic gibberish.
+I sat at the kitchen table in the upstairs control area, shaking a few hands and trying to answer a few questions but the words came out as monosyllabic gibberish.
 A shower and a change back to my civvies restored some sensations of normality.
-I packed my bike and bags, and bade farewell to Marcello, the remaining riders and volunteers, making my way to Clara station for the train back to Dublin.
-No trouble with bike storage this time.
-Gazing out the window at the passing towns and fields of the Midlands, I reflected on the unique perspective the ride had afforded me, when life was reduced to little more than cycling, eating and sleeping.
-Towards the end fatigue and dehydration had wore down my psyche, but it was now returning to normal, agreeably erasing the painful bits while storing details honed sharper through moments of suffering.
-Arriving at Heuston I joined some utility and commuting cyclists setting off down the Quays, and began to reacquaint myself with the pleasingly dull rhythm of everyday life.
-The next brevet would be a few weeks later - the Brownstuff 400 - a lumpy route across the Wicklow and Waterford hills to Carrick on Suir and back across the same terrain to Rathfarnham.
-This would be the last event before travelling to France in August for Paris Brest Paris.
+I packed the bike and bags, and bade farewell to Marcello, the remaining riders and volunteers who were busy tidying up.
+I then made my way to Clara station in the morning sun for the train back to Dublin.
+Thankfully there was no trouble with bike storage this time and before long I was gazing out the window at the passing towns and fields of the Midlands.
+I reflected on the unique perspective the ride had afforded me, where for three days life was reduced to little more than cycling and eating ....punctuated by the occasional nap.
+Towards the end, perhaps even as much as the entire second half, fatigue and dehydration had wore down my psyche.
+I really couldn't tell if I was tired, dehydrated or just unfit.
+It turned out , upon reflection, that I wasn't drinking enough water.
+But now things were returning to normal, the episodes of physical pain were agreeably erased while other details of the ride were honed super sharp through moments of psychological suffering.
+I hald also most likely spend too much time in the upper HRM zones, although without a monitor i couldn't confirm it.
+Arriving at Heuston I joined the throngs of utility and commuting cyclists setting off down the Quays, and began to reacquaint myself with the dull rhythm of everyday life.
+It was enormously satisfying, as if I had just returned from another planet.
+The next brevet would be a few weeks later - the Brownstuff 400 - a lumpy route across the Wicklow and Waterford hills to Carrick on Suir and back across the same terrain, sort of parallel, to Rathfarnham.
+This would be the last event before travelling to France in August. for Paris Brest Paris.

 A big thanks to Marcello for the organisation, tasty food, hospitality and encouragement.
 To Anna, for giving up her spare time to pander to a bunch of crazy riders, to all the other volunteers, to the participants for the company and camaraderie and to the senior club riders who mentored a rookie randonneur..... chapeau to one and all.